 They are large dogs, have an average weight of 75 to 100 pounds, and live 10 to 14 years.

-18. Maspyr – The English Mastiff and Great Pyrenees mix
+18. English Mastiff & Great Pyrenees mix (AKA Maspyr)

 If you thought the Great Pyrenees was huge, the Maspyr will blow you away.
 Thanks to the English Mastiff parent, this mixed breed can weigh up to 200 pounds.